Dementia and Mirrors: 10 Solutions for Challenging Behavior

 5. Attach adhesive pleated fabric shades (like these) at the top of a mirror to cover it like a window.

-6. Hide a mirror with a poster – soothing nature scenes like these are nice.
+6. Cover a mirror with a poster – soothing nature scenes like these are nice.

-7. Transform a mirror into pretty stained glass art with special adhesive window film – these flowers and patterns are lovely.
+7. Transform a mirror into beautiful stained glass art with special adhesive window film – these flowers and patterns are lovely.

 8. Remove or cover up mirrored medicine cabinet doors.
-Make sure to remove any medications or sharp objects if the door is removed.
+Make sure to remove any medications or sharp objects if the door is removed and contents are visible.

 9. Cover large mirrors (like mirrored closet doors) with self-adhesive contact paper in a soothing color and minimal pattern.
-Try simple designs like white wood panels, light maple wood, or plain light blue.
+Try simple designs like white wood panels, light maple wood, or soothing light blue.

 10. Install a curtain rod (like this decorative one) above the mirror and hang curtains to cover the mirror like it’s a window.
 Open the drapes anytime you need to use the mirror.
 Or, use semi-sheer curtains for a lighter look that can still hide reflections.